 Medical bills are something almost every American has had to deal with at some point in their life.
 According to data from the Consumer Financial Protection Bureau, roughly 43 million Americans have medical debt collections on their credit report.
 About one-third of them otherwise have flawless credit.
 A single medical collections account can drop your credit score by as much as 100 points.

 Medical bills can be very frustrating to deal with.
-If you have insurance, sometimes you have to wait to see how much your insurance company is going to pay so you know what you owe.
-Sometimes this can take months and by that time the medical debt could already be in collects.
-We are going to cover ways you should handle your medical debt to keep it off your credit report.
+If you have insurance, sometimes you have to wait to see how much your insurance company will pay, so you know what you owe.
+Sometimes, this can take months, and the medical debt could already be in collects by that time.
+We will cover ways you should handle your medical debt to keep it off your credit report.

 Stay on top of the debt

 You want to make sure you are staying on top of your insurance company about the debt.
 Continue to follow up with them to ensure they pay their part of the medical bills.
 Get an estimate of how much you will be on the hook for.
 Stay in communications with the hospital and surgeon about the medical bills.
 Let them know you intend to pay your bills, so they do not prematurity send you to a debt collection agency.
 Being in constant communications with the doctor and hospital make it much less likely they will send the debt to a collection agency.